src386/docker-pluxml/README.md

 Features
 --------

-- Image currently based on php:7.3-apache
+- Latest image currently based on php:7.4-apache
 - Plugins: plxtoolbar (unofficial wysiwyg editor for PluXml) and plxmycontact (contact form)
 - Handles upgrades

 Development
 -----------

-For example if you want to build the 5.6 image:
+For example if you want to build the 5.8 image:

     git clone https://github.com/src386/docker-pluxml
-    cd docker-pluxml/5.6 && docker build -t docker-pluxml:5.6 .
+    cd docker-pluxml/5.8 && docker build -t docker-pluxml:5.8 .

 Or you may want to use the docker-compose.yml file:

     git clone https://github.com/src386/docker-pluxml
-    cd docker-pluxml/5.6 && docker-compose build
+    cd docker-pluxml/5.8 && docker-compose build

 Upgrades
 --------